 CIRCL perspectives offer a window into the different worlds of various stakeholders in the cyberlearning community — what drives their work, what they need to be successful, and what they think the community should be doing.
 Share your perspective.

-Cynthia D’Angelo is a dynamic researcher at SRI International, passionate about games and learning!
+Cynthia D’Angelo is a professor in the College of Education at the University of Illinois, passionate about games and learning!

 How did you get started in cyberlearning?